Families lost everything

 When Cyclone Idai tore through southern Africa in March, it separated parents and children, ripped up homes and destroyed livelihoods.

-Our teams that deployed in Malawi have been working with our partners Habitat for Humanity to provide emergency shelter for families affected the most.
+We have worked with our partners Habitat for Humanity to provide emergency shelter in Malawi for families affected the most.

 Watch the video for our latest update.
 Watch previous video updates here.

 Learn more facts about Cyclone Idai here.